 What is Voice?

 These can also be called the properties of the verb.
 They are voice, tense, mood, person, and number.
-All of these properties are crucial while forming sentences.
-The voice in a sentence describes the relationship between the object and the subject about the verb.
+All of these properties are crucial when forming sentences.
+The voice in a sentence describes the relationship between the object and the subject of the verb.

 Active Voice VS Passive Voice: Difference

 It is quite straightforward and is beneficial for inaccurate communication.
-Using an active voice in sentences has a direct and clear message.
-Here are a few examples that will give you a better idea of the use.
+Using an Active voice in sentences has a direct and clear message.
+Here are a few examples to give you a better idea of the use.

-Active Voice VS Passive Voice: Structure
+Active And Passive Voice: Structure

 Note – You can easily convert sentences interchangeably through the structure.
 It is critical information to keep track of the language.
 Shift the order of sentences to change the voice type.